elide-dev/elide/README.md

   module, and includes **native support for [gRPC Web](https://github.com/grpc/grpc-web)** without running a proxy.
   Enforce API keys and traceability without [ESPv2](https://github.com/GoogleCloudPlatform/esp-v2).

 - [**Closure**][7].
-Use the Closure Tools family of software to develop performant and low-level JavaScript apps, which are served on-the-fly directly from your application JAR.
+Use the Closure Tools family of software to develop performant and low-level JavaScript apps that are served directly from your application JAR.
 Render Soy templates server-side with Google's blazing-fast [Soy Sauce](https://github.com/google/closure-templates/blob/master/documentation/dev/adv-java.md) runtime, via pre-compiling templates to Java bytecode.

 - [**Bazel**][8].
 Built-in support for Bazel.
-Load directly from a tarball, build only what you use.
+Load directly from a tarball; build only what you use.
 Extensive suite of utility macros and rules.

 - [**Gradle**][9].
 Early support for building multi-platform Kotlin applications via Gradle, including integrated